 Even if the CENOMAR comes clear, you may yet want to have your foreign divorce recognized.
 Although you might technically be able to have a wedding ceremony again in this country, legal issues concerning properties, legitimacy, inheritance, spousal support and marital rights will cause difficulties down the line.

-How can the foreign divorce be recognized in the Philippines?
+2. How will the divorce be recognized in the Philippines?

 It is not a simple matter of presenting a copy of your foreign divorce decree to a Philippine government office.